Updated: February 3 2021

 SAP Activate Roadmap

-There is one SAP Activate roadmap that covers the methodology for New Implementation, System Conversion and Selective Data Transition.
+There is one SAP Activate roadmap for SAP S/4HANA on-premise that covers the methodology for New Implementation, System Conversion and Selective Data Transition.
 See SAP Activate Roadmap “Transition to SAP S/4HANA” in the Roadmap Viewer: https://go.support.sap.com/roadmapviewer/.
+The SAP S/4HANA Cloud solutions have their own roadmaps.

 The roadmap is combined because much of the content is common to all 3 approaches and a project may use a hybrid of the approaches.
 SAP can work alongside a partner through “SAP Value Assurance” or “SAP MaxAttention” or SAP Services can lead a project through “SAP Advanced Deployment”.
 See a list of possible Value Assurance services here: https://dam.sap.com/a/OyAJy6.